IBM-Blockchain-Archive/marbles/README.md

 The the `set_marble_owner()` function is listed above.
 The important parts are that it is setting the proposal's invocation function name to "set_owner" with the line `fcn: 'set_owner'`.
 Note that the peer and orderer URLs have already been set when we enrolled the admin.
-By default the SDK will send this transaction to all peers that have been added with `chain.addPeer`.
+By default the SDK will send this transaction to all peers that have been added with `channel.addPeer`.
 In our case the SDK will send to only 1 peer, since we have only added the 1 peer.
 Remember this peer was added in the `enrollment` section.